—————AM Portables Mega Shootout – 2018 Update—————

 **** ITT 103 – Not many people here in the US are aware of the name ITT/Schaub Lorenz.
 This vintage mid 70’s European analog radio is without a doubt the most powerful, accurate sounding radio anywhere near its size I’ve ever heard.
 This radio puts out an honest 2 1/2watts of undistorted audio power when running on D cells and 4 ½ watts when running on AC and simply put, it can fill a large room authoritatively, and it has some real bass articulation…not booming one-note bass.
 AM reception is excellent…it does not quiet quite as quickly as the five star radios which means some mid strength signals will have just a bit more hiss behind them, but when it gets down to signals at the threshold of audibility the ITT holds its own.
 The ITT is also super selective and is thus a great candidate for serious DXing and features an AM band which is split into two segments which allows good precision on its analog dial scales.
 FM reception is good but shows some kind of signal break-through in my location so some stations could not be received…but again, on most signals its FM sound is absolutely amazing.
 It also offers good SW performance and the styling is beautiful.
 Read The ITT 103 Review.

-Panasonic RF-1401***1/3 – (***** With Antenna Mod – See Full Review) The RF-1401 is a larger portable produced in the early 1980’s and is said by many to be Panasonic’s answer to the GE Superadio.
-While the Panasonic is a very nice radio overall it does not quite match the GE SR I or II in AM performance, but it is at least as good sounding and similar in FM reception..
+Panasonic RF-1401***1/2 – (***** With Antenna Mod – See Full Review) The RF-1401 is a larger portable produced in the early 1980’s and is said by many to be Panasonic’s answer to the GE Superadio which it superficially resembles.
+While the Panasonic is a very nice radio overall it does not quite match the GE SR I or II in AM performance, but it is at least as good if not better sounding and similar in FM reception..
 It has powerful audio with bass and treble controls and a Loudness switch.
 FM is relatively sensitive not but nearly as selective as today’s DSP portables.

 ***Sony ICF-6500 – The 6500 never got many positive reviews when it was released, perhaps due to its rather unexceptional SW performance.
 However it does better on AM than SW, bringing in weak signals almost as well as the highly-regarded 2010 and it sounds better too.
 The 6500 is also a fun radio with analog, slide rule tuning and a rotating band selector drum like the transistorized Trans-0ceanics and Sony CRF-5100 (although this radio is not in their overall class) plus a digital readout and analog signal meter, which is cool but unfortunately, over-reads.
 It also features two-speed tuning and is just a pleasant radio to use.
 Somewhat of a sleeper, this is one of Sony’s better AM performers.